I’ve been writing about cleaning out the house and throwing out, giving away, donating things you no longer want or need.

 The pic I’ve used this time is actually one of mine.
 The candle holder is one of two we used at our wedding, and I’d chosen them.
 The other had an orange canopy, and it went missing at the venue.
 I’ve nearly gotten rid of the remaining one a few times, and then I started using it, and I bloody love it!
 It’s simple, but it throws great light onto the wall, so I’m keeping it, for now anyway.
 The tea cup and pot was a gift I bought my husband.
 He never used it, and frankly I got that particular one because I liked the colours!
 There wasn’t a more masculine one at the time- and I also nearly sold it a few times, but it didn’t sell.
 So now I’ve kept it.
 I don’t drink tea but I also don’t have many knick knack kinds of things- except this.
 It’s much more me than him anyway.
 Definitely worth keeping!

 Split, separated or divorcing and need an ear or guide?
 You can book a conversation with me.
 Our situations might not be exactly the same, but you can see, I’ve been where you are, and can help.

-If you know someone who’s trying to clear out their house and make way for a new life, send them this blog, but leave a ♥ before you do!
+If you know someone who’s trying to clear out her house and make way for a new life, send her this blog, but leave a ♥ before you do!